 Students will be assigned a seat for their final exam in the course.
 A class list with an assigned seat number for each student will be provided by instructors closer to the exam period.
-Please also refer to the course website for this information.
+Please also refer to MyEconLab for this information.
 Students are expected to know their assigned seat when arriving at the exam writing center.